 Serve this cornbread alongside a spicy chili, beans, or greens.

-- Bacon Cheese Cornbread - Add about 1/4 cup of crumbled bacon to the cornbread batter along with 1 cup of coarsely grated cheddar cheese.
+- For a bacon and cheese version, fold about 1/4 cup of crumbled bacon into the cornbread batter along with 1 cup of coarsely grated cheddar cheese.
 Optionally, add 1/4 cup of sliced green onions.

-- Jalapeno and Cheese Cornbread - Add 1 cup of coarsely shredded cheddar or pepper jack cheese and 4 to 6 tablespoons of finely chopped (seeded) jalapeno peppers.
+- For a spicy jalapeno cornbread, add 1 cup of coarsely shredded cheddar or pepper jack cheese and 4 to 6 tablespoons of finely chopped (seeded) jalapeno peppers.